 knowledge generated by research to invent new technologies; looking at how we might protect our environment; and have better healthcare for all.
 That keeps me busy!

-Anne is holding a Lego model of a female scientist in a lab, selected to symbolise Anne’s role in mentoring young women in STEM.
+Anne is holding a Lego model of a woman scientist in a lab, selected to symbolise Anne’s role in mentoring young women in STEM.
 It was a present from a colleague when she was the Chief Scientific Adviser to the President of the European Commission (2012–2015).